GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/rest-api.md

    REST URL parameter.
 When it is true, extra **dbgmsgs** attributes are included in this JSON object.

+* **autoAuthorApproval**: is true by default. can be set to false in gerrit.config.
+   When true Authors are assumed to have voted at minOwnerVoteLevel.
+   When false no assumptions are made about Authors vote.

 * **maxCacheAge**: has default value 0; can be defined in gerrit.config.
    It is the number of seconds OWNERS info that will stay in a cache.